mysterymarc/sportmetrics/README.md

 Application is built to the war archive which can be easily deployed in a standard way.

 For development purposes it is recommended to configure development environment as Spring Boot App.
-However as maven project it can be easy build to war archive and independently deployed as JAR application.
+However as Maven project it can be easy build to war archive and independently deployed as JAR application.